Close Menu

 Apprenticeship: the way forward

 Schools must teach workforce skills—vocational, digital, and practical—plus offer apprenticeships and internships.
-Apprenticeship involves young people learning from experts by doing; there are different ways to execute the idea, but the important thing is that, when well done, it pays off.
+Apprenticeship involves young people learning from experts by doing; there are different ways to implement the idea, but the important thing is that, when done well, it pays off.

 Empowering Youth Through Entrepreneurship

 Governments and banks should ease access to capital and training for young entrepreneurs.
 Supporting SMEs creates jobs.
-The SMEs can attract many young people with skills from different vocational schools on the continent.
+SMEs can attract many young people with skills from vocational schools across the continent.
 Vocational schools equip youth with skills to pursue self-employment.

 Investing in Key Sectors